-If your child has a legal guardian, the guardian must sign all documentation related to your child's treatment services, including consent to treatment, releases of information, medication consent, and person-centered plan.
-Easterseals MORC needs to keep proof of any current guardianship papers in the case record, so your primary assigned staff will need that documentation from your guardian or the Court.
+If you have a legal guardian, your guardian must sign all documentation related to your treatment services, including consent to treatment, releases of information, medication consent, and person-centered plan.
+Easterseals MORC needs to keep proof of any current guardianship papers in the case record.
+Your primary assigned staff will need that documentation from your guardian or the Court.